qrush/m/README.md

 # m

-`m` stands :metal: (metal), which is a better test/unit test runner. @sferik took `t` so this was the next best option.
+`m` stands for :metal: (metal), which is a better test/unit test runner. @sferik took `t` so this was the next best option.

 ## Usage